TrustAI/DeepConcolic/README.md

 # General Introduction

 This repository includes a few software packages, all of which are dedicated for the testing of deep neural netowrks.
-They work for
+1. DeepConcolic, which is a coverage-guided testing tool for convolutional neural networks.
+Now, it includes an major upgrade based on Bayesian Network based Abstraction.
+2. testRNN, which is a coverage-guided testing tool for Long short-term memory models (LSTMs), a class of recurrent neural networks.
+3. Backdoor Embedding and Detection for Tree Ensembles.
+4. Generalised Universal Adversarial Perturbation, a method of generating universersal adversarial perburbation.

+In the following, after the installation and download of example models, we will present them one by one.

 # Installation